Midtrans/Midtrans-Magento2/README.md

     The order status change does not mean that the refund was carried out successfully on Midtrans side.
 If the transaction status in Midtrans dashboard changes to **REFUND**, then the refund went through successfully

+>Info: When refund process and the Magento dashboard show message `Midtrans Error (412): Transaction status cannot be updated.` The message occurs when do a refund before the transaction_status is settlement

 #### Get help